helena-intel/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 ===============================

 The OpenVINO™ toolkit supports inferencing with several types of devices (processors or accelerators).
-This section provides a high-level description of the process of querying device properties and configuration values at runtime.
+This page provides a high-level description of the process of querying device properties and configuration values at runtime.
 Refer to the [Hello Query Device Sample](../../inference-engine/samples/hello_query_device/README.md) sources and [Multi-Device Plugin guide](supported_plugins/MULTI.md) for examples of using the Inference Engine Query API in user applications.

 ## Using the Inference Engine Query API in Your Code

-The Inference Engine `Core` class provides the following [API](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1IECore.html) to query device information, set or get different device configuration properties:
+The Inference Engine `Core` class provides the following [API](https://docs.openvinotoolkit.org/latest/classInferenceEngine_1_1Core.html) to query device information, set or get different device configuration properties:

 * <code>InferenceEngine::Core::GetAvailableDevices</code> - Provides a list of available devices.
 If there are more than one instance of a specific device, the devices are enumerated with `.suffix` where `suffix` is a unique string identifier.
 The device name can be passed to all methods of the `InferenceEngine::Core` class that work with devices, for example `InferenceEngine::Core::LoadNetwork`.
 * <code>InferenceEngine::Core::GetMetric</code> - Provides information about specific device.